–Executive Summary of What Stops Leaders from Good to Great

 1. Partial IQ and EQ Approaches

 Looking back, IQ had been over estimated in leadership development until Daniel Goleman brought in EQ.
 However, EQ can be very vulnerable under changes and storm.
 Michael Porter strengthened IQ with strategy and competitiveness.
 Lominger expanded IQ and EQ with breadth of experience, operation, and motivation, and add Learning Q. Peter Drucker perfected management.
 However, they offer no anticipation and solution if leaders crash in setbacks and failures or lose health due to work stress.
-The latter two can happen daily.
+Unfortunately, the latter two can happen daily.

 Jim Collins defines 5 levels of leadership within the 3Q.
 University leadership development mainly offer industrial insights (IQ) and people skills or EQ training.
 Some use family and friends to balance their human nature, which is like to have the 360-degree evaluation but in a safe environment —catch the symptoms, but not all the causes and potential issues.

-2. Secondary Behavior Chasing
+2. Secondary Behavior Approach

 Most top MBA leadership development programs start and end with student self-assessment, which is good.
 However, self-assessment usually cannot fully evaluate individuals’ underlying 6Q structure and choose the right tools and the best shot.
 As a result, the students and schools cannot use their time and resources efficiently.